 - Inpatient or residential treatment offers the opportunity for recovering individuals to receive intensive therapeutic services while living in a drug-free environment.

 - Outpatient treatment offers structured substance abuse therapy one or more times per week, but does require on-site living arrangements.
 Outpatient substance abuse treatment can be a good option for individuals with less severe addictions, those who recently completed a residential program, or those who have been able to maintain sobriety for a period of time.

 Meth overdose is a serious condition that can be potentially fatal.
 Seeking treatment for meth addiction can help to prevent the onset of lasting health consequences and can mean the beginning of a new life.
-It is never too late to seek assistance.
-Call today for help at 1-888-744-0069Who Answers?.

 - National Institute on Drug Abuse.
 (2014).
 DrugFacts: Methamphetamine.